Tracht/CV-2020/README.md

 ### Engineering journey

 As much as I loved working in healthcare I felt that it was time for a change.
 Whilst working at Huma Therapeutics I spent some of my weekends learning how to code simple games in Python.
 I found that I enjoyed coding and time passed quickly and so I made the switch and enrolled in Makers Academy bootcamp in London.
-I've recently graduated and am now focusing on front-end technologies (mainly React) and learning various other tools like React Bootstrap, Styled Components, and React Hooks vs Classes. <br> <br>
+I've recently graduated and am now focusing on front-end technologies (React) and React tools including React Bootstrap, Styled Components, and React Hooks vs Classes. <br>
 My next learning objectives include:
 - learn how to use Jest to test React components
 - redo one of my projects and learn TypeScript